bailuo/frontend-interview-prep/README.md

 #### Leetcode

 Leetcode folder is for my solutions to leetcode problems.
-For some of these questions, I try more than one solutions
+For some of these questions, I try more than one solutions.
+I also have a foler named `leetcode-nodes` for the PDF formats notes I took on my IPad

 #### Common Data Structure